Working With Wordpad

 - Open WordPad by going to start, all programs, accessories, WordPad.
 You can also search it using the run option by simply typing WordPad and clicking okay.

-- After it opens, click on file
+- After it opens, click on the file option

 - Click on save as